Competitive Virginia races could play a critical role in the battle for Congress

 In Fredericksburg Tuesday, 19-year-old Ossien Asiedu's disdain for the top of the Republican ticket helped Vindman pick up a vote.

-“I just don’t like Trump at all,” said Asiedu, a sophomore at the University of Mary Washington who identified as an independent.
-“For the rest of them, I voted for Tim Kaine, I think … I don’t know about those races as well, but I voted straight down Democrat.”
+“I just don’t like Trump at all,” said Asiedu, a University of Mary Washington sophomore who identified as an independent.
+Asiedu, who registered to vote on Election Day, said he chose all Democrats although knew little about the other races.

-Asiedu registered to vote on Election Day, which is legal in Virginia.
-All in all, the whole process took about 20 minutes, he said.

-Wendy Stone, 50, a lifelong Virginia resident who has voted in dozens of elections, voted for Anderson.
+Wendy Stone, 50, a lifelong Virginia resident and longtime voter, picked Anderson.

-Stone, while taking a photo of her grandchildren with a Trump standee, said she was drawn to Anderson for his policies but also because she was dissuaded from voting for Democrats.
+While taking a photo of her grandchildren with a Trump standee, Stone said she liked Anderson's policies and didn't want to support Democrats.

-“Vindman lies, just like the top of the Democratic ballot,” Stone said, referencing the presidential election.
+“Vindman lies, just like the top of the Democratic ballot,” Stone said.
 “You can’t continually misrepresent basic information and expect voters to go with it.”

 Robert Gilbert, 63, liked that he saw a Vindman brother on the ballot.